Which Credit Card to Pay Off First?

 It’s not wise to pay each card down by the same amount or attempt to pay off the entire balance on a card with less debt and a lower APR just because you want to “get it out of the way.”

-Some “experts” seem to think this is a good way to deal with debt from a psychological standpoint, but in reality you’re simply throwing away money.
+Some “experts” seem to think this is a good way to deal with debt from a psychological standpoint, but in reality you’re simply throwing away your money.

 A better recommendation would be to ask for interest rate reductions.
 You’d be surprised what simply asking will get you these days…if you can lower the APRs on your credit cards, you’ll be even closer to being debt-free.